Water and Sewer Service

 The City of Portage water system consists of approximately 247 miles of water main with 20 production wells and two elevated storage tanks.
 The water system has a capacity of 27 million gallons per day.
 The average daily production is 5 million gallons per day.
 The Garden Lane Water Treatment Facility removes arsenic from the groundwater before distribution to the public water system.

 The City of Portage contracts the annual maintenance and operation of the sanitary sewer and water systems with Suez Environmental.
 Annual operation and maintenance consist of providing safe and reliable water and sewer services.
-You can reach Suez by calling (269) 324-9235
+You can reach Suez by calling (269) 324-9235.

-Utility rates are reviewed annually by City Council and adopted prior to July 1 of each calendar year.
+Utility Rates are reviewed annually by City Council and adopted prior to July 1 of each calendar year.
+View current utility rates.

 Water and Sewer service extensions in the City of Portage are partially funded by special assessment to the benefiting properties.
 The City Charter established a procedure to adopt a special assessment district consistent with State of Michigan laws.

 Storm Water Management in the City of Portage